pangeo-data/climpred/docs/source/api.rst

 PerfectModelEnsemble
 ~~~~~~~~~~~~~~~~~~~~

-A ``PerfectModelEnsemble`` is a prediction ensemble that is initialized off of a control simulation
+A ``PerfectModelEnsemble`` is a prediction ensemble that is initialized off of a
-for a number of randomly chosen initialization dates.
-Thus, forecasts cannot be verified against
+control simulation for a number of randomly chosen initialization dates.
+Thus,
-real-world observations.
+forecasts cannot be verified against real-world observations.
 Instead, they are `compared <comparisons.html>`_ to one another and to the
 original control run.
 Read more about the terminology `here <terminology.html>`_.

 .. autosummary::
     :toctree: api/

     PerfectModelEnsemble
+    PerfectModelEnsemble.__init__

 -------------------------
 Add and Retrieve Datasets